quinnmil/proj5-mongo/README.md

 * Dockerfile

-* Test cases for the button.
+* Test cases for the two buttons.
 No need to run nose.

 * docker-compose.yml